Germany's Maas says Turkey 'invasion' illegitimate under international law | DW | 20.10.2019

-German Foreign Minister Maas described Turkey's offensive against Syrian Kurds as an "invasion" and said Berlin saw it as illegitimate.
-The EU might yet impose economic sanctions on Turkey, Maas told broadcaster ZDF.
+German Foreign Minister Heiko Maas has described Turkey's offensive against Syrian Kurds as an "invasion" and said Berlin saw it as illegitimate.
+The EU may yet impose economic sanctions on Turkey, Maas said.

 Germany rejects Turkey's justification for a military push into Kurdish-dominated regions of northeast Syria, Foreign Minister Heiko Maas said on Sunday.